 Her Jersey-based company PM2 is currently in the process of developing several TV and film projects which includes a film adaptation of her first book, “Peanut Butter and Bologna Sandwiches.”

-T.J.
-Mannix is a veteran improvisor, actor, voice over artist, teacher, and acting coach.
-During his 21 years in NYC, he has appeared in more than 85 TV and radio commercials – along with roles on “Law and Order: SVU,” “Law and Order,” “Law and Order: Criminal Intent,” “All My Children,” “One Life to Live,” “As the World Turns,” and numerous appearances on “Late Night with Conan O’Brien.”
+T.J. is a veteran actor, singer, voice over artist, teacher, and acting coach.
+During his 22 years in NYC, he has appeared in more than 85 TV and radio commercials – along with roles on “Law and Order: SVU,” “Law and Order,” “Law and Order: Criminal Intent,” “All My Children,” “One Life to Live,” “As the World Turns,” and numerous appearances on “Late Night with Conan O’Brien.”

 Duncan Miller is a teacher, improviser, and comedian who has performed and trained with The Second City and Improv Olympic (IO) in Chicago.
 He is a graduate of the National Theater Institute at the Eugene O’Neill Theater Center and received his B.A. in Drama from Ithaca College.
 He performed at various theaters and festivals in New York City, Chicago, and Baltimore prior to earning his Masters Degree in Education.
-Currently, he is in his most rewarding role as a teacher of A.P.
-US History and Sketch Comedy with Improv and Acting at North Star Academy in Newark, NJ; where he performs to a sold-out audience of high schoolers every day.
+Currently, he is in his most rewarding role as a teacher of AP U.S. History, Politics and Government at North Star Academy in Newark, NJ; where he performs to a sold-out audience of high schoolers every day.

 Ryan D. Moore